 Conclusion

 In the paper we proposed the approach for solving the problem of time series decoding and forecasting.
-The algorithm of partial least squares allows to build a simple, stable and linear model.
+The algorithm of partial least squares allows to build a simple, stable, and linear model.
 The obtained latent space gathers information about the objects and the responses and dramatically reduces the dimensionality of the input matrices.
-The computational experiment demonstrated the applicability of the proposed method to the tasks of electricity consumption forecasting and brain-computer interface designing.The future research will be aimed to the extension of the proposed method for the class of non-linear dependencies.
+The computational experiment demonstrated the proposed method applicability to the tasks of electricity consumption forecasting and brain-computer interface designing.The future research will be aimed to the extension of the proposed method for the non-linear dependencies class.